spiwokv/Rtutorial/lessons/03_data.md

 ```R
 aggregate(x=volby[,8], by=list(volby[,2]), FUN=sum)
 ```
 The function `list` is used because votes can be aggregated by multiple factors.
-Insted of function `sum` you can use other functions, for example average age of each party can be printed by:
+Instead of function `sum` you can use other functions, for example average age of each party can be printed by:
 ```R
 aggregate(x=volby[,5], by=list(volby[,2]), FUN=mean)